spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

   Templates and Configurations to reference a Template.
 * `source`: An optional field for defining the parent template to inherit from.
   If no value is assigned, the template is considered a root Template.
+* `imports`: An optional field for defining a list of templates to import modules and partials from: Stages defined in templates that are imported will be ignored.
 * `protect`: A flag (defaults false) to control whether or not configurations can change or mutate the template's defined stage graph at plan/exec time.
   Side effects of template variables are not included in this protection.